-To mitigate the impact of Byzantine nodes in distributed learning, one can use a {\em robust} variant of DSGD, namely Robust-DSGD.
-The main modification to DSGD is to replace the averaging operation at the server by a \emph{non-linear} robust aggregator.
-In fact, several such aggregation schemes have been proposed, such as coordinate-wise median (CWMED)~\cite{yin2018byzantine}, geometric median (GM)~\cite{GM}, coordinate-wise trimmed mean (CWTM)~\cite{yin2018byzantine}, Krum~\cite{krum}, among others.
+To mitigate the impact of Byzantine nodes in distributed learning, one can use a {\em robust} variant of DSGD, called Robust-DSGD.\footnote{We use Robust-DSGD to denote the robust framework of distributed learning algorithms introduced in~\cite{RESAM}.
+See Section~\ref{sec_robust_DSGD} for more details.} The main modification compared to DSGD is to replace the averaging operation at the server by a \emph{non-linear} robust aggregator.
+In fact, several such aggregation schemes have been proposed, such as coordinate-wise median (CWMED)~\cite{yin2018byzantine}, geometric median (GM)~\cite{chen2017distributed}, coordinate-wise trimmed mean (CWTM)~\cite{yin2018byzantine}, Krum~\cite{krum}, among others.
 When choosing the robust aggregator in a suitable way, Robust-DSGD can be \emph{proven} to be robust to Byzantine nodes, as described and analyzed in~\cite{RESAM,allouah2023fixing,karimireddy2022byzantinerobust,Karimireddy2021History}.
-Furthermore, this solution performs very well in practice against Byzantine attacks.
+Furthermore, this solution performs well in practice against Byzantine attacks.

-Yet, this scheme assumes that the central server is trusted.
+Yet, Robust-DSGD assumes that the central server is trusted.
 Third party servers are often operated by service providers, and one might reasonably assume that they seldom fail.
 However, the provider itself can be {\em curious}.
 One of the motivations of distributed learning is that nodes do not share their respective data, providing some level of sovereignty over their training datasets.
-However, exchanging gradients in the clear enables the server to infer sensitive information and sometimes even recover the totality of the nodes' data~\cite{DLG, IDLG, InvertingGradients}.
-Therefore, it is of paramount importance to design solutions that, in addition to being robust to Byzantine nodes, also allow the honest nodes to protect their data against a \emph{curious} server.
+However, exchanging gradients in the clear enables the server to infer sensitive information, and sometimes even recover the totality of the nodes' data~\cite{DLG, IDLG, InvertingGradients}.
+Therefore, it is paramount to design solutions that, in addition to being robust to Byzantine nodes, allow the honest nodes to protect their data against a \emph{curious} server.